 Reduce Your Water Bill

-For a condensed, printer-friendly version of this information, please see our Fast Facts guide.
+For a printer-friendly version, please see our Fast Facts guide.

 Water is one of the few commodities people cannot live without, and it is also a commodity many of us may take for granted.
 Consumers can easily reduce water usage without sacrifice by following a few simple steps.
 These are some of the tips that can add up to significant savings on your bill, while helping to protect a critical resource.